-- HW / ICA assignments (30%)
+- HW / ICA assignments (40%)

-- Mid-term exam (20%)

-- Participation (20%)
+- Exams (35%)

-- Marketing Presentation and Report (30%)
+- Marketing Presentation (25%)

-In Class and Homework Assignments (30%):
+In Class and Homework Assignments (40%):

 Homework assignments will be provided on Canvas up to one week prior to due date.
 Homework assignments must be uploaded to Canvas using the prescribed format by the deadline identified.
-I use an assignment roadmap that shows all due dates and all assignments.
+I use an master assignment schedule (MAS) that shows all due dates and all assignments.
 It will be posted on Canvas after the first lecture.
 I strongly encourage you to review the assignment roadmap at least once a week as it does change frequently, depending on the pace of progress.
+The same information will be available on Canvas in the Modules section.
+I have also included the "current" reading and assignment schedule to this syllabus (below).
+The assignments will not be updated in this syllabus once the quarter begins, so you will need to rely on the MAS and the modules schedule for the most recent version.